Cho Jin-woong: Transitioning to leading role

-Working tirelessly in both television and film, Cho reached the pinnacle of his career with the tvN drama Signal in January of 2015.
-His portrayal of Detective Lee Jae-han captivated audiences of all ages.
-His honest, straightforward character won over female fans, solidifying his status as a leading man.
-This drama and role opened the door to a new phase of success for him.
+Working in both television and film, Cho starred in the tvN drama Signal in January 2015.
+His portrayal of Detective Lee Jae-han solidified his status as a leading man, opening the door to a new phase of his career.

 Following Signal, he returned to film, attending the Cannes Film Festival with Park Chan-wook's film The Handmaiden.
 He then starred in Lee Woo-cheol's film The Hunt, where he took on his first-ever dual role.
 Although The Hunt was not a box office hit, his performance received critical acclaim.
 With his charm and box office power now proven, Cho then starred in Kim Hyung-joo's film The Sheriff in Town and appeared in the tvN drama Entourage in the second half of 2016.
 His next film was Lee Soo-yeon's film Bluebeard.

 Cho's film Believer, a crime thriller inspired by the Hong Kong film Drug War, was released on May 22.
 In the film, he plays Detective Won-ho, who has been tracking a drug cartel for years.
 After a mysterious explosion, Won-ho pursues the hidden boss, "Mr. Lee," with the help of Oh Yeon-ok (Kim Sung-ryung), a member of the organization, and an abandoned member, Rock (Ryu Jun-yeol).

+Retirement

+In late 2025, he abruptly announced his retirement after his criminal record from his teenage years came to light.